github/docs/content/packages/learn-github-packages/about-permissions-for-github-packages.md

 ## About repository transfers

-You can transfer a repository to another user or organization account.
+You can transfer a repository to another personal account or organization.
 For more information, see "[Transferring a repository](/repositories/creating-and-managing-repositories/transferring-a-repository)."

 When you transfer a repository, {% ifversion packages-registries-v2 %}{% data variables.product.prodname_dotcom %} may transfer the packages associated with the repository, depending on the registry the packages belong to.

-- For registries that support granular permissions, packages are scoped to a user or organization account, and the account associated with the package does not change when you transfer a repository.
+- For registries that support granular permissions, packages are scoped to a personal account or organization, and the account associated with the package does not change when you transfer a repository.
 If you have linked a package to a repository, the link is removed when you transfer the repository to another user, and any codespaces or {% data variables.product.prodname_actions %} workflows associated with the repository will lose access to the package.
 For the list of these registries, see "[Granular permissions for user/organization-scoped packages](/packages/learn-github-packages/about-permissions-for-github-packages#granular-permissions-for-userorganization-scoped-packages)."
 - For registries that only support repository-scoped permissions, packages are published directly to repositories, and {% endif %}{% data variables.product.prodname_dotcom %} transfers the packages associated with a repository as part of the repository transfer.
-All billable usage associated with the packages will subsequently be billed to the new owner.
+All billable usage associated with the packages will subsequently be billed to the new owner of the repository.
 If the previous repository owner is removed as a collaborator on the repository, they may no longer be able to access the packages associated with the repository.{% ifversion packages-registries-v2 %} For the list of these registries, see "[Permissions for repository-scoped packages](/packages/learn-github-packages/about-permissions-for-github-packages#permissions-for-repository-scoped-packages)."{% endif %}

 ## Maintaining access to packages in {% data variables.product.prodname_actions %} workflows